maddisondesigns/customizer-custom-controls/readme.md

 ### Text Radio Button ###

 The Text Radio Button is another type of radio button, and again, works the same as an ordinary radio button control.
-The Text Radio Button simply display the choices in a compact row of text.
+The Text Radio Button simply displays the choices in a compact row of text.

-When adding your control, you can specify the url for the image to display, the title text to display when hovering the cursor over the image and the value for each item.
+When adding your control, you specify the text to display for each choice and the setting for each item.

-Like an ordinary radio button, the setting that gets saved to the database is the value that you specify for each radio button choice
+Like an ordinary radio button, the setting that gets saved to the database is the value that you specify for each radio button choice.

 ![Text Radio Button](https://maddisondesigns.com/wp-content/uploads/2017/04/TextRadioButton.png "Text Radio Button")